weblabdeusto/weblabdeusto/docs/source/first_steps.rst

 of 20 students who can access only the dummy, and other class who can access the federated laboratories?

-In this section, the process will be described using the web administration panel.
-If you are using an embedded system or a remote system where you can't access it using the web application, :ref:`refer to the equivalent section using CLI tools
-<first_steps_cli>`.

 Using the *admin* user, you'll see the settings button in the top-right corner.
 Click on it: